 “Ugh, but wedding planners are so expensive!”

-Hold that thought – we have three reasons why finding a great planner and coordinator should be top of your list.
+Hold that thought – While it is true that wedding planning pay can be on the high end, they are almost always worth the cost.
+We have three reasons why finding a great planner and coordinator should be top of your list.

 Money Matters: Hire a Planner